ELLIOTTCABLE/blog/posts/markright.markdown

 structures.
 There's only one problem with this premise: we already *have* a language for marking up large, complex documents: it's called HTML.

-Markdowns goal (or at least, the places where it ends up being strong) is different.
+Markdown's goal (or at least, the places where it ends up being strong) is different.
 It's meant for "small things".
 Places where the entirety of HTML is unnecessary.
 It's meant to be light, clean, and sensible.

 Another huge benefit of Markdown is the fact that the language itself is also quite easily parsable by the human eye at a glance.
-That is, most of Markdowns elements of markup are simply the things that people have been using for ages to mark-up plain text documents.
+That is, most of Markdown's elements of markup are simply the things that people have been using for ages to mark-up plain text documents.
 Most of these derive from age-old standards established on Usenet and in email discussions, or even on the original